jorishr/website-text-translator/README.md

 ### Backup

 By default the program will create a versioned backup of your HTML and JSON files in the `backup` folder, because by default your existing HTML files will be overwritten.
 You can disable this feature by setting the `backup` boolean to `false` in the config file.
 If you do this, you should make sure you have a backup of your files before running the program or change the output folder to a different location.
+Add the backup folder to your `.gitignore` file if you are using Git.

 ### Requirements